hyperledger/fabric-rfcs/0000-coap_gateway.md

 * `/events/{channel}` (GET with Observe option): To subscribe to chaincode events.

+* `/commit-status (POST)`: To check the status of previously submitted transactions.

 ### Security Model

 * Authentication: Based on X.509 certificates, with CA validation and identity mapping to Fabric identities.